 - Expensive plans

 - Confusing 5G naming

-To gain access, you'll need one of the hefty Play More or Do More unlimited plans, which come in at $80 per month for one line.
+To gain access to Ultra Wideband, you'll need one of the hefty Play More, Do More, or Get More unlimited plans, which start at $80 per month for one line.
 Still, with incredible speed and capacity available with the UWB network, Verizon has been able to completely remove data caps, streaming limits, and hotspot caps when using UWB 5G.
 If you've got service, you'll have some of the fastest internet speed anywhere, wired or wireless.

 - Fast speeds